 Required (See Sec.
 24-2.410, Review and Decision by Decision-Making Body).
 At the public hearing, the Planning Board, shall consider the application, relevant support materials, applicant comments, and any public comments.
 After the conclusion of the public hearing the Planning Board shall make a decision on the application in accordance with Sec.
-24-2.502.D.1.b, Preliminary Plan of Major Subdivision Decision Standards.
+24-2.502.D.1.d, Preliminary Plan of Major Subdivision Decision Standards, and the time frame established in Division II of the State Land Use Article 23-205(b) and (d).
 The decision shall be one of the following:

-- (A) Approve the application;
+(A) Approve the application;

-- (B) Approve the application subject to conditions; or

-- (C) Deny the application.
+- (B) Approve the application subject to conditions; or - (C) Deny the application.